What if my child has trouble with feeding?

 Free Pediatrician Visits, plus Affordable Rates for Pediatric Specialists.

-Free with a valid Ontario health card (more provinces coming soon!)
+Free with a valid health card in Ontario and Quebec (more provinces coming soon!)

 Starting from $90 per session.
 Reimbursable under most private insurance plans (insurance receipts provided).

 The highest quality of care is at the core of everything that we do.
-If we can’t provide the best care for you child, we will refer you to a provider that can.
+If we can’t provide the best care for your child, we will refer you to a provider that can.